5 Approaches to Project Management to Reduce Technical Debt

 What is Technical Debt?

 There are three main types of technical debt: bit rot, accidental/outdated design, and deliberate.
+In many ways, taking on some technical debt can be good for the project.

-Deliberate Tech Debt
+What is Deliberate Tech Debt?

 If a company wants to quickly expand and rush a development project, then they might take on technical debt in order to meet the market demand, seize an emerging opportunity, or test a product.
 However, each brand needs to be strategic so that technical debt does not subsume the business entirely.
 And, much like financial debt, too much debt can be debilitating to the project.